The set of solutions of random XORSAT formulae: A belief propagation algorithm and density evolution

 Now, we draw the number of descendants for each neighbor of $a$.
-Using Fact 1, together with the definition of $\tT$, one can check that:
+Using fact~1, together with the definition of $\tT$, one can check that:

-\emph{Fact 2:} Conditional on the degree of the root $\deg(\root)=d_1$, the number of descendants of each of the $d_1(k-1)$ variable nodes $v$ at the first generation is an independent $\Po(k\alpha)$ random variable.
-Further, the upwards messages towards these variable nodes are independent with $\prob\{\hat{nu}_{b\to v}=0\}=\hQ$.
+\emph{Fact}~2: Conditional on the degree of the root $\deg(\root)=d_1$, the number of descendants of each of the $d_1(k-1)$ variable nodes $v$ at the first generation is an independent $\Po(k\alpha)$ random variable.
+Further, the upward messages toward these variable nodes are independent with $\prob\{\hat{\nu}_{b\to v}=0\}=\hQ$.

-This argument (outline for simplicity for the first generation, can be repeated almost verbatim at any generation.
-Denote by $\tT_{*,t}$ the first $t$ generations of $\tT_{*,t}$ (with variable nodes at the leaves).
-One then proves by induction that at any $t$, conditional on $\U(\tT_{*,t})$, the number of descendants of the variable nodes in the last generation are i.i.d. $\Po(k\alpha)$, and given these, the corresponding upwards messages are i.i.d. $\prob\{\hat{nu}_{b\to v}=0\}=\hQ$.
-This implies the thesis. \end{proof}
+This argument (outlined for simplicity for the first generation) can be repeated almost verbatim at any generation.
+Denote by $\tT_{*,d}$ the first $d$ generations of $\tT_{*,d}$ (with variable nodes at the leaves).
+One then proves by induction that at any $d$, conditional on $\U(\tT_{*,d})$, the number of descendants of the variable nodes in the last generation are i.i.d. $\Po(k\alpha)$, and given these, the corresponding upward messages are i.i.d. $\prob\{\hat{\nu}_{b\to v}=0\}=\hQ$.
+This implies the thesis. \end{pf}

-\begin{lemma} $\tT_*$ is unimodular. \end{lemma} \begin{proof} We already established unimodularity of $\U(\tT_*)$ (since $\U(\tT_*)=\U(\T_*)$ is a unimodular Galton-Watson tree).
-To establish the claim, let $\tT_{**}$ be the random tree whose distribution has Radon-Nykodym derivative $\deg(\root)/\E\{\deg(\root)\}$ with respect to that of $\tT_*$.
-We need to show that moving the root to a uniformly random descendant variable node of the root (via one check) in $\tT_{**}$, leaves the distribution of $\tT_{**}$ unchanged (cf. \cite[Section 4]{AldousLyonsUnimodular}).
+\begin{lemma} $\tT_*$ is unimodular. \end{lemma} \begin{pf} We already established unimodularity of $\U(\tT_*)$ [since $\U(\tT_*)=\U(\T_*)$ is a unimodular Galton--Watson tree].
+To establish the claim, let $\tT_*'$ be the random tree whose distribution has Radon--Nikodym derivative $\deg(\root)/\E\{\deg(\root)\}$ with respect to that of $\tT_*$.
+We need to show that moving the root to a uniformly random descendant variable node of the root (via one check) in $\tT_*'$, leaves the distribution of $\tT_*'$ unchanged (cf. \cite{AldousLyonsUnimodular}, Section~4).